Cheney Culpeper: Family

 He married his cousin Elizabeth Stede, daughter of Sir John Stede of Harrietsham (the common ancestor was Joan Pordage, who married firstly William Stede and secondly Francis Colepeper).
 They had two surviving daughters, Cicely, who married William Cage (died 1676) of Milgate House, Thurnham, a lawyer, by whom she was the mother of the politician William Cage (died 1738), and Elizabeth, fourth wife of Christopher Milles of Herne Bay.
-Elizabeth was still alive in 1710, when we find her corresponding with her cousin, the writer Elizabeth Freke (who was the daughter of Sir Cheney's sister, the elder Cecily).
+Elizabeth was still alive in 1710, when we found her corresponding with her cousin, the writer Elizabeth Freke (who was the daughter of Sir Cheney's sister, the elder Cecily).

 Hartlib circle

 Of the Hartlibians, he had most to do with Benjamin Worsley.
 He was interested in alchemy, but most of all in agricultural topics.
 While on the Parliamentarian side, he was a moderate, against the more theocratic tendencies.
-He had contacts in Parliament; but insufficient influence to make a real difference to the attitude to Hartlib's projects.
+He had contacts in Parliament; but insufficient influence to make a real difference in the attitude to Hartlib's projects.